-- DIN connecting piece for INT valves if necessary (these are available for rent onboard)
+- DIN connecting piece for INT valves if necessary (these are available onboard)

-- For drift or current dives bring a signal buoy, signal whistle or dive alert & gloves (Nautilus Lifelines are provided for each guest)
+- For drift or current dives bring a signal buoy, signal whistle or dive alert (safety sausages and Nautilus Lifelines are provided for each guest free of charge)

 - Spare parts for your personal diving gear

 - S.A.F.E.
 Diving (Slowly Ascend from Every Dive)

 - All divers must have DAN membership insurance or similar insurance that covers evacuation.
 This is essential due to the remote area of our cruising route.

 - More information on our dive safety page.